✓ Updated February 2026

 Top Things to Do

-Savoring Coca Leaf Tea and Local Snacks
+Savoring Coca Leaf Tea with Local Guides

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.